Niki and Sammy Albon: Advocacy

 From 2015 to 2018, Niki and Sammy were the main hosts for the Stand Up to Cancer UK charity live stream on YouTube.
 The twins also rowed 27 miles as part of Stand Up to Cancer's Great Canoe Challenge.

 The Peachy Podcast

-Niki and Sammy's Peachy Podcast is a British podcast which airs on BBC Radio 1 on Mondays.
-The first series ran between 19 February 2018 and 7 May 2018, the series was successful and featured interviews with a number of high-profile guests including Steve Aoki, Monsta X, and Tiffany Young.
+Niki and Sammy's Peachy Podcast was a British podcast which aired on BBC Radio 1 on Mondays.
+The first series ran between 19 February 2018 and 7 May 2018.
+There were four series in total, which featured interviews with guests including Steve Aoki, Monsta X, and Tiffany Young.